 What Causes Most Car Accidents in North Carolina?

-Many accidents have more than one cause.
+Many accidents have multiple causes.
 It’s critical to identify each factor that led to your collision.
 That way, you can hold responsible parties accountable for your injuries.

 Common Car Accident Injuries in North Carolina